NeuroTechX/ntx_slack_archive/introductions.md

  >Hi my name is Imasha, I'm from Canada.
 I'm currently doing a degree in Psychology and Neuroscience and I'm interested in Brain Computer Interfacing and deep learning :slightly_smiling_face:

+7/11/2017 1:54 AM

+ **yannick** :

+ >Hey imasha welcome on board.
+Where about in Canada?